 Singapore executes disabled Malaysian convicted in drug case

-SINGAPORE — Singapore on Wednesday executed a mentally disabled Malaysian man condemned for a drug offense after a court dismissed a last-minute challenge from his mother and international pleas to spare him.
+SINGAPORE — Singapore on Wednesday executed a Malaysian man convicted of drug smuggling after a court dismissed a last-minute challenge from his mother and international pleas to spare him on grounds he was mentally disabled.

-Nagaenthran K. Dharmalingam, 34, had been on death row for over a decade after he was convicted of trafficking about 43 grams (1.5 oz) of heroin into Singapore.
+Nagaenthran K. Dharmalingam, 34, had been on death row for over a decade after he was found guilty of trafficking about 43 grams (1.5 pounds) of heroin into Singapore.
 The city-state's government has said its use of the death penalty for drug crimes is made clear at the borders.

 Nagaenthran's family and social activists confirmed the execution Wednesday.